Atlas-Night-Out/Xdrip-AndroidAps-Nightscout-readthetips/docs/Dexcom/Userguide.md

 ## If Using A Receiver

-I found if I was using xdrip+ and Android APS I would install them first and start the Sensor and Transmitter, first in xDrip+<br>
+I found if I was using xdrip+ I would start the Sensor and Transmitter, first in xDrip.+<br>

-Then After the 2 hour Warm up I would then add Sensor code and add the tansmitter Serial Number to the Dexcom Receiver to let it do its process.
-I tended not to carry the receiver around with me but liked it at the side of the bed as an extra percaution.<br>
+Then After the 2 hour Warm up I would then add Sensor code and add the tansmitter Serial Number to the Dexcom Receiver to let it do its process. <br>  I tended not to carry the receiver around with me but liked it at the side of the bed as an extra percaution.<br>
 <br>
-<iframe id="video29564" width="860" height="615" src="https://www.youtube.com/embed/c5mjePmJVS0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe id="video29564" width="860" height="615" src="https://www.youtube.com/embed/c5mjePmJVS0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><br>

+### Tip
+I also never use Alcohol wipes to wipe my skin, I prefer to use one of three spray's called Cavilon or Sorbaderm 28ml spray with some towel rolls.<br> This helps protect my skin but also helps keep the sensors on longer.
+I spray on and allow 5 minutes to dry before applying the Sensor Applicator.<br><br>